 A charming, tree-lined and water bound village with a population of less than 1,000, Oxford is one of the oldest towns in America with a long maritime history.
 Enjoy a walking tour led by a local guide who will narrate the history of this picturesque town from its founding in 1683 to its prominence as an international shipping center and beyond.

 Stroll along the waterfront of St. Michaels, or peruse the charming gift shops and boutiques on tree-lined Talbot Street.
 As you dock at the Chesapeake Bay Maritime Museum, once a famed shipbuilding village, get a glimpse into life in the 1800's.

 This 18-acre waterfront museum, which is dedicated to furthering the understanding of the maritime heritage of the Chesapeake Bay area, features 10 exhibit buildings, a historic lighthouse, and a working boatyard.
 Docking right in the heart of the museum, American Cruise Lines’ passengers will enjoy a private tour of this fascinating site.

 Winnie Estelle Ecology Cruise

-Enjoy this fascinating cruise that focuses on Chesapeake Bay’s history, ecology, and economics.
-During the cruise, witness critters on an oyster reef and try your hand at water quality testing.
+Enjoy this amazing cruise which focuses on Chesapeake Bay’s history, ecology, and economics.
+During your journey, witness critters on an oyster reef and try your hand at water quality testing.
 Bird watchers will enjoy the route, known for its eagle and osprey population and heron rookery.
 Don’t forget your camera!

 This 18th-century port pleasingly preserves its Colonial American charm.
 With city streets boasting thousands of historic buildings in several different architectural styles, Annapolis is often called a "museum without walls."